dthain/compilers-fa25/resolve.md

 ## Testing

-As with the previous step, create ten good test cases named `test/resolve/good[0-10].bminor` that consist of valid B-minor programs and ten bad test cases `test/resolve/bad[0-10].bminor` that contain at least one typechecking error.
+As before, create ten good test cases named `test/resolve/good[0-9].bminor` that consist of valid B-minor programs and ten bad test cases `test/resolve/bad[0-9].bminor` that contain at least one typechecking error.
 We will evaluate your code using these and some other hidden test cases.